-- Tariff policy uncertainty is impacting business and consumer sentiment.
-University of Michigan, Conference Board, NFIB (small business) and PMI (larger manufacturing and services) surveys show that businesses and consumers are increasingly concerned about uncertainty, worsening future economic conditions, and rising near-term inflation. - In particular, consumer surveys show a 30-40 year displacement in inflation expectations.
-Per the University of Michigan survey, consumer sentiment is near its lowest levels in postwar U.S. history.
+- Tariff uncertainty is impacting business and consumer sentiment.
+University of Michigan, Conference Board, NFIB (small business) and PMI (larger manufacturing and services) surveys show that businesses and consumers are increasingly concerned about worsening economic conditions, rising near-term inflation, and general uncertainty about the outlook. - It is noteworthy that surveys show a 30-40 year displacement in inflation expectations, negatively impacting consumer confidence.
+Per the University of Michigan survey, consumer sentiment is near its lowest levels in post-war U.S. history.